Enrolments for this year have closed. Keep exploring subjects.

 Upon successful completion of this subject, students should be able to:

-- Design a qualitative and/or quantitative research project and write an associated research proposal.
+Design a feasible qualitative and/or quantitative research project to respond to specific research questions

 - Topic choice and relevance

 - Formulating research questions